Divorce mediation has many benefits over the standard method of divorce, which is to battle things out with your spouse in court.

 12. Walk Away with a Fair Shake

 One of the most important benefits of divorce mediation is that you can close the book on your marriage feeling like you got what is rightfully yours.
-Whether it’s half the sale of the family home, half of the retirement account, or a child visitation and child support agreement you can live with, it helps to know that your divorce mediation sessions were a great success, letting you and your children move on positively with your life.
+Whether it’s half the sale of the family home, half of the retirement account, or a child visitation and child support agreement you can live with, it helps to know that your sessions were a great success, letting you and your children move on positively with your life.

 13. Save Time